Shon-TG/MaxxCoderZ/README.md

 # Hello 👋🏻

-<b>I'm HexRidder from India, and I do content on Design and Development.
+<b>I'm Maxx from India 🇮🇳, and I do content on Design and Development.
 I really enjoy learning languages and frameworks like React and React Native, as well as work in WordPress.
 I also enjoy wireframing, ui, ux, and design in general.</b>

 ### About 🙋🏻‍♂️
 ```python